jackwagneruni/guess-a-number-in-C/README.md

 ```
+create int for true and false values
+create int for correct
+create int for
+create boolean for keep going

 # guess-a-number-in-C
-the number is a random number 1 - 100
-your number is -1
 while your number does not equal the number
    ask for a number
    if the number is <= the number you guessed
      if the number is < the number you guessed
         print you guessed to low
+	set keep going to true
      elif the number is > the number you guessed
         print you guessed to low
+	set keep going to true
      else
-       print you guessed the correct number
+       print you guessed the correct nu
-  break out of the loop
+	set keep going to false

 ```